 CINVANTI is our second commercial product.
-CINVANTI is an intravenous formulation of the NK_1 receptor antagonist aprepitant.
-CINVANTI was approved by the FDA on November 9, 2017, and we commenced commercial sales in the U.S. in January 2018.
+CINVANTI was approved by the FDA on November 9, 2017, and we commercial sales in the U.S. in January 2018.

-CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of HEC including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of MEC.
+CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).